 THE KILLING MGM 1956 Director: Stanely Kubrick -

 Hayden is in his element as a small time crook planning a big and final heist.
-As he methodically plans the robbery he and his crew are themselves being setup.
+As he methodically plans the robbery he and his crew are themselves being set up.
 This is a familiar theme in noir, (Asphalt Jungle).
 The story is fast paced and the supporting cast is good.
 Watching Windsor as Cook's scheming, manipulative wife is worth the price of admission.
-As the story unfolds you find yourself supporting the Hayden character which means you are in a true noir.
+As the story unfolds you find yourself rooting for the Hayden the criminal, which means you are in a true noir.
 The documentary style narration is a minor distraction but otherwise Kubrick’s first Hollywood made film is a classic.

 D.O.A.
 Columbia 1950 Director: Rudolph Mate' -

 One of the reoccurring themes in noir is the fatalism n one's life and D.O.A. is the ultimate play upon that theme.
 It couldn't be worse for O'Brien as he is given a terminal diagnoses as the result of a poisoning.
 O'Brien tries to find the who and why in the short time he has remaining and we are along for the frantic journey.
 This film has much going for it including the presence of O'Brien, who, remarkably is in every scene.
 There is a subtle undertone to the storey in which O'Brien is reminded at almost every turn of his pending mortality while having to deal with his unsuspecting girlfriend (Britton).
 There are no back lots here as it was filmed almost entirely on the streets of Los Angeles and San Francisco giving it a realism not often seen.
 Neville Brand plays a psychotic thug, the type of role he would play many times over.

 THE NARROW MARGIN RKO 1952 Director: Richard Fleischer -